Back to the full dot-point answer

 Long indented quotations followed by general commentary.
 Embed short quotations into your sentences.

-What is technique-list paragraphs?Show answer
+What are technique-list paragraphs?Show answer

 A paragraph that names five techniques and gives one sentence each is a glossary tour.
 Better to analyse one or two techniques thoroughly.

-What is confusing tone with technique?Show answer
+What is tone is not a technique?Show answer